 It was a longer than expected drive to the Finger Lakes in the dark rain.
-Our five-hour drive became a seven-hour drive, and that’s a long distance for a weekend getaway.
+Our five-hour drive became a seven-hour drive – a long distance for a weekend getaway.
 All was good the next morning as we sipped Bloody Mary’s overlooking the lake.
+And so began our Finger Lakes weekend.

 Why the Finger Lakes?

 The impetus for this 2014 trip was our Philadelphia wine group that decided to hit the road for a weekend getaway in the Finger Lakes.
 We pooled together and rented a house on Honeoye Lake, one of the smaller lakes in the winery-rich region.

 After the dark, rainy drive, we kicked off the weekend with snacks and locally procured beer from Horseheads Brewing.
 Our favorites were the Hot-Jala Heim Beer with Bite (flavored with chili peppers) and Domination Ale, a barley wine.

 Saturday began with a Bloody Mary bar and breakfast burritos at the house.
 Yep, our wine group drinks more than just wine.

 Wine Tasting in the Finger Lakes

 The Saturday highlight was visiting the tasting room at New York Kitchen in nearby Canandaigua.
 The name is misleading, as there was a wide variety of wine and beer from New York State to both taste and purchase.

 Daryl of course opted to taste wine.
 No surprise there.